 Though PAs have been autonomously providing medical services to the most underserved for over half a century, public perception in some areas is that PAs somehow offer lesser care.
 Some patients are concerned about whether or not they should entrust their health to an “assistant”.

 Referring to PAs as physician associates, as they were once called, is not an effort to elevate status for the sake of status alone.
 It corrects a false notion that PAs provide inferior care.
 Outcome studies have shown that PA-led care is equivalent to physician-led care in many circumstances.
+Seeing the validity and utility of the PA model in the US, other countries are developing their own physician associate programs.

 Why a Name Change for Physician Assistants is Required